 Kirkwood embraces the philosophy, principles, and practices of the Higher Learning Commission’s, Academic Quality Improvement Program (AQIP).
 Since 2006, the College has participated in this form of continuous improvement accreditation, integrating its prior Kirkwood Quality Improvement Program (KQIP).
 Developed by the HLC, this approach informs and sustains the College’s self-assessment by placing strong emphasis upon performance data and progress evidence.
 Thus, Kirkwood’s strategic and operational improvements are systematically aligned and integrated into the accreditation self-assessment process per an eight year cycle.

 Per Iowa Code, Kirkwood is also accredited by the Iowa Department of Education.
-An interim evaluation Iowa accreditation visit is scheduled for FY2015 with a full comprehensive evaluation in FY2020.
+A full comprehensive evaluation visit is scheduled for FY2020.

 To obtain the College's accreditation certificate click the image below.